 Colombia is rapidly gaining popularity among travellers.
 The country which was once seen as fairly dangerous, now welcomes tourists with open arms.
 Locals are kind and helpful, and landscapes are varied and beautiful.
-Usually a cheap destination for western travellers, there is no better time to discover Colombia, as it is destined to become more and more popular.
+Usually a cheap destination for western travellers, there is no better time to discover Colombia.
+Colombia is only going to become more and more popular.
 It is a large country, with everything from tropical rainforests, pristine beaches and sprawling cities.
 With so much to see, it can be hard to decide on a time frame to really make a trip here worth it.
 Any amount of time spent in Colombia is better than nothing!
-However, I think the minimum needed to really take in the highlights of Colombia is 3 weeks, so here I have put together the perfect 3 week itinerary for Colombia.
-I have also added a few suggestions for ways to make it longer if you have the time!
+However, I think the minimum needed to really take in the highlights of Colombia is 3 weeks.
+Here, I have put together the perfect 3 week itinerary for Colombia.
+I have also added a few suggestions for ways to make it a longer itinerary if you have the time!

 Bogota : Days 1-2